 The capital of the Company is invested by the Investment Manager in accordance with the investment policy established by the Board.
-The Company has no borrowings beyond the convertible notes issued this year.
+The Company has no borrowings beyond the convertible notes issued in October 2021.
 It is not subject to any externally imposed capital requirements.